mcordingley/LinearAlgebra/README.md

 ## Change-log

 - Next
-    - Switch to PSR-4 from PSR-0
+    - Switch to PSR-4 from PSR-0.
+    - Take `isSymmetric()` public.
+    - Rearrange source in `Matrix.php` to be more readable and PSR-compliant.

 - 0.9.1
     - Fix several bugs with the Cholesky decomposition and inverse.